Selegiline (Absorbed through the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use selegiline if you have used another MAOI within the past 14 days.
-Do not use this medicine if you are also using medicine to treat depression (such as an SSRI, SSNRI, or TCA), narcotic pain medicine (such as meperidine, tramadol, or methadone), dextromethorphan, or carbamazepine.
+- Do not use selegiline if you have used an MAO inhibitor within the past 14 days.
+Do not use this medicine if you are also using medicine to treat depression (including an SSRI, SNRI, or TCA), narcotic pain medicine (including meperidine, tramadol, or methadone), dextromethorphan, or carbamazepine.
 This is not a complete list.

 - Avoid foods and drinks that are high in tyramine, because your blood pressure could get dangerously high.
 Your doctor should give you a complete list.
 In general, do not eat anything aged or fermented, such as most cheese, most alcohol, cured meat (such as salami), sauerkraut, and soy sauce.
 Check the expiration dates on packages.
 Tyramine levels get higher as food gets older or if it has not been refrigerated properly.

 - Do not drink alcohol while you are using this medicine.
-Limit how much caffeine you eat or drink.
+Also limit how much caffeine you eat or drink.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have high blood pressure, heart disease, or a history of seizures.
+- Tell your doctor if you are pregnant, or if you have high blood pressure, heart disease, or a history of seizures, bipolar disorder, or mania.

 - This medicine may cause the following problems: